tperrut/petz-api/README.md

 Url to access API on Heroku  https://desafio-petz-api.herokuapp.com/swagger-ui.htm

 ## Config Security
-The Basic authentication was implemented with Spring Security.
+The authentication was implemented with Spring Security using JWT Token format .

     Two users have been created with their permissions.